ariabuckles/prelim/CONTRIBUTING.md

-# Let's add unused-object-property-removal to Prelim
+# About Contributing to Prelim

-## Feature Description
+## Prelim Background

 Prelim is an unused-code-removal tool for JavaScript.